 I also keep 3-4 pkgs. of chopped ham in my freezer and I mark the month purchased on them.
 They will remain good in a power outage for awhile as long as a person doesn't open the door frequently.

 I also keep several loaves of bread/buns in the freezer for the same reason.
 I don't bake any more so I don't have flour, shortening, etc. on hand.
 If I have to bake cookies I find a recipe that calls for using a cake mix.
-The cookies turn out well and it is convenient.

 I also use a wide variety of spices for seasonings instead of salt.
 I keep salt in a salt shaker, but don't use it in cooking.

 Pasta/rice is also good to keep on hand.
 I also keep instant potatoes on hand because that is convenient, just like the pasta.
 I have bad shoulders and it is hard for me to peel or cut real potatoes.

 For the canned goods I use the store brand for economy.
 If I have to make something for company or a pot luck then I use a can of the more expensive brands or frozen.
 Hope this helps.

 Rice, several types of dried beans, canned tuna, oatmeal, flour, sugar, salt.
 Also, canned tomatoes, vinegar, powered milk, various canned fruits and other veggies, canned speg sauce, various noodles and pasta (unless you make your own) and your favorite spices.